 Ringling College students, staff, faculty, and outside curators can actively participate in the work of the Center.
-We welcome proposals for exhibitions, research projects, and events that utilize materials from the Special Collections Center or subjects related to artists' publishing, DIY and self-publishing, digital experiments, book arts, print culture, futures of the book, etc.
+We welcome proposals for exhibitions, research projects, and events that utilize materials from the Special Collections Center or subjects related to artists' publishing, DIY and self-publishing, digital experiments, book arts, print culture, augmented reality, futures of the book, etc.

 To propose an exhibition or event, email the following information to Janelle Rebel at firstname.lastname@example.org.
 Proposals are reviewed on a rolling basis.